ZephrFish/Stompy/StompySharps/README.md

 # StompySharps
-StompySharps is a utility tool written in C# (.NET Framework) designed to "stomp" (alter) the timestamps of specified files and directories.
-You can choose to recursively apply the timestamp to files within a directory and even leverage specific credentials to access files and directories.
+StompySharps is the C# (.NET Framework) flavour of Stompy, designed to alter Modify Access Creation (MAC) timestamps of specified files and directories.
+You can recursively apply the timestamp to files within a directory and even leverage specific credentials to access files and directories.

 ## Usage
 ```